bredele/email-provider/README.md

 ## Providers

-This module supports the following provider:
+This module supports the following providers:

 - gmail
 - outlook